ademola-aina/ademola-aina.github.io/_pages/about.md

 I'm a postdoctoral research scientist in the
 [Ellison Lab](https://alternativecrops.horticulture.wisc.edu/staff/aina-ademola/)
-in the Department of Plant and Agroecosystem Sciences at the the University of Wisconsin-Madison, where I work in industrial hemp (Cannabis sativa L.) genetics and improvement.
+in the Department of Plant and Agroecosystem Sciences at the the University of Wisconsin-Madison, where I focus on the genetics and improvement of industrial hemp (Cannabis sativa L.).

-Previously, I've worked in the Bioscience and Genetic Resources Centers of the International Institute of Tropical Agriculture, [IITA](https://www.iita.org/research/genetic-resources/), one of the a non–profit and international research–for–development (R4D) center under the UN’s Consultative Group on International Agriculture Research.
+Previously, I've worked in the Bioscience and Genetic Resources Centers of the International Institute of Tropical Agriculture, [IITA](https://www.iita.org/research/genetic-resources/), one of the non–profit international research–for–development (R4D) center under the UN’s Consultative Group on International Agriculture Research.

-My research focuses on enhancing crop genetics and breeding through genetic diversity, QTL mapping, and development of molecular markers.
-Also, I'm interested in marker-assisted and genomic selection, study of abiotic stress effects on crops, and the development of cost-effective and high-throughput phenotyping and genotyping methods to improve quality and yield.
+My research centers on improving crop genetics and breeding by leveraging genetic diversity, quantitative trait loci (QTL) mapping, association studies (GWAS) and molecular marker development.
+I am particularly interested in advancing marker-assisted and genomic selection strategies, investigating the impact of abiotic stress on crop performance, and developing cost-effective, high-throughput phenotyping and genotyping platforms to enhance crop quality and yield.

 ![Illustration](/images/BillGatesquote.jpeg){: .align-left width="500px"}